Complications of albinism include skin disorders as well as social and emotional challenges.

 - Children with albinism may experience name-calling, teasing or questions regarding their appearance, eyewear or visual aid devices.

-- Many people with albinism find the word "albino" hurtful because they're being labeled simply on the basis of a condition rather than being thought of as individuals.
+- Many people with albinism find the word "albino" hurtful because they're being labeled simply on the basis of looks rather than being thought of as individuals.

-- People with albinism usually look very different from members of their own families or ethnic groups and, therefore, may either feel like outsiders or be treated like outsiders.
+- People with albinism usually look very different from members of their own families or ethnic groups, so they may feel like outsiders or be treated like outsiders.

 All of these factors may contribute to social isolation, poor self-esteem and stress.